frankframework/frank-manual/docs/source/operator/logs.rst

 #.
 Open logfile "frank2manual-messages.log".
 #.
 Duplicate your browser tab.
 #.
-In your new tab, go to Testing | Ladybug as explained in the previous section :ref:`frankConsoleLadybug`.
+In your new tab, go to Testing | Ladybug as explained in section :ref:`frankConsoleLadybug`.
 #.
 Compare the two tabs.
 Can you relate every line in "frank2manual-messages.log" to a node in a Ladybug test report?

 Logfile